agoncal/agoncal-sample-forge/README.md

-# Samples - Arquillian
+# Samples - Forge

-Several samples about Arquillian :
+Several samples about Forge :

-* 01-wytiwyr : What You Test Is What You Run
+* 01-roaster : Examples about the Roaster API

 # Licensing